AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 6. Coordinate CSQ accountability with Trainers and submit Accountability Tracker NLT EOD Sunday to OFC, will be established as part of POC Teams workflow.
 7. Selecting and notifying LLAB presenters NLT two weeks prior to the week of execution.
 8. Update OFC on Training status and Cadet Report Card trends during staff meetings.
 (UTM)
-9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### Flight Trainer (345 CSQ/TOFT) – C/Capt Cam Ellis, C/Capt Kosta Stavridis
 **Function:** Trains, leads, and mentors AS100, AS200, AS250, and AS500 cadets during PMT.